deepakkumardewani/sql-playground/README.md

 ## Project Overview!

-This web application is designed to generate **SQL queries** for database management.
-It provides an intuitive user interface that allows users to easily set up, modify, and run SQL queries on a database.
-The application provides a range of functionalities such as **filtering**, **sorting**, and grouping results; creating and managing views; and executing stored procedures.
-It also includes a **query builder** that allows users to quickly create complex SQL queries.
+This web application is designed to provide an intuitive user interface to easily modify and run **SQL queries** on a database.
+The application provides a range of functionalities such as **filtering** and **sorting**; It also includes a **query builder** that allows users to quickly create complex SQL queries.
 With its powerful features, users can efficiently manage their database with minimal effort.

 ## Javascript Framework